wmhilton-stoplight/platform-docs/4.-documentation/d.table-of-contents.md

 ### Groups

-Groups are non-linkable, collabsible items containing dividers, items, and other groups that all relate to the same subject matter.
+Groups are non-linkable, collabsible items containing items and other groups that all relate to the same subject matter.
+Dividers cannot be nested within a group.

 ### Items